keycloak/keycloak-quickstarts/app-jee-jsp/README.md

 services are located on the same host as the application.
 If the service is running elsewhere you need to set the URL of the service as an environment variable (SERVICE_URL) and restart WildFly.

-If you are deploying the application as a WAR you need to have WildFly 8,9 or 10 running.
+If you are deploying the application as a WAR you need to have WildFly 10 running.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.